De-Panther/unity-webxr-export/README.md

 This asset works by utlizing Unity's WebGL platform support and therefore shares the same limitations.
 Because of this, mobile support is limited and may not work.
 See Unity [Unity WebGL browser compatibility](https://docs.unity3d.com/560/Documentation/Manual/webgl-browsercompatibility.html).

 ## Setup instructions

-This flow has been tested with Unity versions `2017.2.0f3` and later.

 To export an existing Unity project to WebVR: